goofyseeker311/javafxrenderengine/README.md

 include module path files in run configurations -> dependencies -> add modules from --- to ALL-MODULE-PATH.

 To make an executable .jar file, export runnable .jar from eclipse with package required libraries into generated JAR.
-After generating application .jar, add platform binaries to the root of the .jar zip file next to the javafx.jar files.
+After generating application .jar, add platform specific javafx jars and binaries to the root of the .jar zip file.